luks-m/procedural_generation/README.md

 ```shell
 $ make exe
 ```
-to produce an the image as canvas.png in the project root directory
+to produce the image as canvas.png in the project root directory

 else you can run

 ```shell
 $ make gen
 ```
-to produce an page at public/index.html
+to produce a page with the image at public/index.html

 # Generators